iyf07/chatroom/README.md

-# universal-clipboard-2.0
+# chatroom

-This is a Golang program that allows communications among devices in the same local network.
+This is a Golang app that creates a chatroom and allows communications among devices in the same local network.

 ## Usage
 ### `go run ./server/main.go`